RayBB/openlibrary-docs/Developer-Resources/Frontend-Guide.md

 ```

 #### HTML i18n
 For when you want to render links inside text; you should try to avoid this where possible because it requires the translator to copy the HTML exactly—but sometimes you can't avoid it.
 Note you _should not_ split up the sentence; it might not make sense in other languages.
+(Note the `:` before the `_`!
+That's what makes it render raw HTML.)

 ```html
 $:_('By saving a change to this wiki, you agree that your contribution is given freely to the world under <a href="https://creativecommons.org/publicdomain/zero/1.0/" target="_blank" title="This link to Creative Commons will open in a new window">CC0</a>.
 Yippee!')